Spectra of units for periodic ring spectra and group completion of graded E-infinity spaces: Introduction

 \subsection{Acknowledgments}

 The author would like to thank Christian Schlichtkrull and Stefan Schwede for helpful conversations related to this project, and John Rognes for comments on an earlier version of the manuscript.
+Moreover, the author likes to thank an unnamed referee for helpful comments on an earlier version of this manuscript.